liaoxiong3x/DeepCreamPy/README.md

 ```
 # Copyright (c) 2018, deeppomf.
 All rights reserved.
 #
-# This work is licensed under the Creative Commons Attribution-NonCommercial-Sharealike
+# This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike
 # 4.0 International License.
 To view a copy of this license, visit
 # https://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to
 # Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.